5 Recipes to Fight Constipation

 Oatmeal and cherry shake

-Oatmeal is one of the most healthy cereals out there because of its soluble fiber characteristics known as mucilage, which lubricate and ease the intestinal tract.
-And it’s not bad at reducing cholesterol.
+Oatmeal is one of the most healthy cereals out there because of its soluble fiber characteristics known as mucilage.
+Mucilage lubricates and eases the intestinal tract.
+And, it’s not bad at reducing cholesterol.
+This makes it a great recipe to fight constipation.

 - 2 tablespoons of oatmeal grains.